 Take off the -er or -ir ending and add -iendo.

 3. Put the conjugated estar and second verb together

 Put together the elements from steps one and two, and you have a present progressive phrase!

 Estamos escribiendo. — We are writing.

-Notice that, as with the regular present tense, you don’t necessarily need your Spanish pronouns (yo, tú, etc.) for these sentences if it’s clear who you’re talking about.
+As with the regular present tense, you don’t necessarily need to use pronouns (yo, tú, etc.) for these sentences if it’s clear who you’re talking about.

-3 Minor Irregularities in the Spanish Present Progressive
+3 Irregular Forms of the Spanish Present Progressive

 As usual with Spanish grammar rules, there are exceptions.

 Fortunately, in the case of gerunds, the irregular verbs aren’t very different from the regular verbs.